ShadeLab/PAPER_GradySorensenStopnisek_NatComm_2019/README.md

 ### Funding
 This material is based upon work supported by the Great Lakes Bioenergy Research Center, U.S. Department of Energy, Office of Science, Office of Biological and Environmental Research under Award Numbers DE-SC0018409 and DE-FC02-07ER64494.
-The work conducted by the U.S. Department of Energy Joint Genome Institute, a DOE Office of Science User Facility, is supported under Contract No. DE-AC02-05CH11231.

 This work was supported in part by Michigan State University through computational resources provided by the [Institute for Cyber-Enabled Research](https://icer.msu.edu/).